neuromore/Doc/neuromoreStudio/Tutorial_GettingStarted.md

 **In short, neuromore is a bio-data acquisition, processing and visualization software, all in one.**

-In general, neuromore allows users to connect to sensors such as EEG, Heart rate monitors, etc and read their incoming data in real time.
-Neuromore then parses this information through a data processing system designed by the user.
+In general, neuromore allows users to connect to sensors such as EEG, heart rate monitors, etc and read their incoming data in real time. neuromore then parses this information through a data processing system designed by the user.
 Finally, the output of this system is connected to outputs such as  vizualization windows, external tiggers, etc.

 ****
 #Getting Started